 - Lead: Dive deeper into topics covered at CYP and Board of Trade events

 - Connect: Develop friendships with a diverse, motivated and high-performing group of young professionals

-By joining a Peer Leadership Forum team, you can expect to connect with the next generation of C-suites in the Greater Vancouver area.
-You can also expect to have a lot of fun, develop great friendships, learn about different industries in the process and work hard to solve a key issue affecting our city and beyond.
-Here's what you can expect:
+By joining a PLF team, you can expect to connect with the next generation of C-suites in the Greater Vancouver region.
+You can also expect to have a lot of fun, develop great friendships, learn about different industries in the process and attend exclusive events focused on professional development in a small workshop setting.